100 High Street

-Following the completion of the orientation process to the hospital and Department of Pharmacy Services, the remainder of the year will be spent in various clinical pharmacy practice experiences (see Core and Elective Rotations below).
-An experience in Practice Management will also be provided.
-Concurrent with these practice experience periods will be experiences in research, teaching, medication use evaluation, and drug use control over the course of the year.
+Following the completion of orientation to the hospital and Department of Pharmacy Services, the remainder of the year will be spent in various pharmacy practice experiences (see Core and Elective Rotations below).
+Concurrent with these clinical practice experiences, residents will develop skills in project management, teaching, medication use evaluation, and drug use control over the course of the year.

-The resident will have a very close colleagueship with the medical and surgical house staff and is expected to play an important role in the therapeutic process and make clinical recommendations that are often vital to patient care outcomes.
-The resident actively participates in daily work rounds five days a week, attending physician patient care rounds, medical residents’ morning report and various multidisciplinary conferences.
+The resident will develop a very close working relationship with the medical and surgical house staff and is expected to play an important role in the therapeutic decision-making process and will make clinical recommendations that are often vital to patient care outcomes.
+The resident will actively participate in daily patient care rounds, medical residents’ conferences and various multidisciplinary meetings.

 Clinical research experience is gained through the development of a residency project.
-The preceptor will work with the resident to select a project which is important and scientifically worthy of their mutual efforts.
+The preceptor will work with the resident to select a project which is clinically important and scientifically worthy of their mutual efforts.
 The project will be presented as a platform presentation at a regional residency conference.
-The resident must submit a manuscript of their project for successful completion of the residency program.
+The resident must submit a manuscript of their work for successful completion of the residency program.

-The resident will have several teaching responsibilities during the year.
+The resident has several required teaching responsibilities during the year.
 Participation in Clinical Pharmacy Conferences and Journal Clubs are important elements in developing formal presentation and teaching skills.
-The resident is expected to provide a minimum of four presentations throughout the year:
+The resident is expected to provide a minimum of five types of presentations throughout the year:

 - Final Project Presentation